Blogs

 This is exactly why a lot of units are built as hybrids, automatically switching to conventional electric heating when more assistance is required.

-Space requirements: Heat pump water heaters require greater breathing room than conventional tanks because they suck air in and expel cooled air.
+Heat pump water heaters require greater breathing room than conventional tanks because they suck air in and expel cooled air.
 A well-ventilated area, like a utility room, garage, or basement, guarantees optimal system performance.

-Final Call: Heat Pump Water Heater Working Mechanism
+FAQs: Heat Pump Water Heater Working Mechanism

 Why pick a water heater with a heat pump?